Education: Our Vision

 “Teamwork” Video Project

 Production is currently underway for a four-part video series (sponsored by the Richard and Alma S. Hiendlmayr Education Fund) showing the year-long process it takes to produce a Classical music concert, from initial planning and budgeting right through to performance.
-The videos will show all aspects of making a concert: musicians practicing in their homes, marketing and publicity, stagecraft, rehearsals, front-of-house activities at concerts, and much more, so that all of the various career paths in Classical music production are showcased.
-Though this video is primarily intended for use in high schools, GBS imagines that this film will be of great interest to our concertgoers as well.
+The videos will detail all aspects of producing a professional concert: musicians practicing in their homes, professional rehearsals with our conductor, marketing and publicity, stage plot design, box office, front-of-house activities at concerts, and much more, so that all of the various career paths in Classical music production are showcased.
+Though this video is primarily intended as an educational tool for use in middle school and high schools, GBS will also offer this film as edutainment to improve quality of life for our neighbors at Bridgeport Hospital, Homes for the Brave and Connecticut Hospice.

 In-School Concert and School Visitation